sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

 ## 3.2 Default OOMD config
 - OOMD will be enabled by default.
-- Default high-water mark: 90
+- Default high-water mark: 400 MB
-- Default low-water mark: 60
+- Default low-water mark: 600 MB
 - Default user/group list is empty.
 - Terminate domain user process by default.
 - Monitor all container with memory limit and disable OOM.